dilip640/Visitor-Entry-Management/Readme.md

 # Visitor Entry Management Software

 The software is designed to keep a proper log of the visiters who visit an office.
-It notifies the host about the visiters via email, and the visitor also gets the info about their visit via an sms and an email.
+It notifies the host about the visiters via an e-mail, and the visitor also gets the info about their visit via a SMS and an e-mail.

 The problem statement to the content can be found here: https://summergeeks.in/static/assignments/summergeeks%202020%20-%20SDE%20Assignment.pdf